puppetlabs-toy-chest/puppet-quest-guide/en_us/troubleshooting.md

 IP address of the VM.
 Note that the Quest Guide is hosted on http, not https.
 If you are prompted for a password, you're looking at the PE console login screen, which is hosted on https.

-### Running the puppet agent returns "Server Error: Could not parse for environment production"

-The Puppet agent returns this error when it is unable to parse your Puppet code.
-The error message will indicate the file where the syntax error occurred.
-Use the `puppet parser validate` command to check the syntax of the indicated file.
-Note that problems with unpaired quotation marks, parentheses, and curly braces will often result in a syntax error shown for the end of the file where the parsers scan for the matching character failed.
-If the output of this syntax validation is not clear, compare your code against the example in the Quest Guide and against the solution files used we use for automated testing: https://github.com/puppetlabs/puppet-quest-guide/tree/master/tests/solution_files.

 ### The agent node does not generate a certificate signing request or does not have a signed certificate